Posted in Dallas - Ft. Worth Market, National Housing Market | Posted on 07-16-2014 | Written by Metrostudy News

 The increased prices are also beginning to affect the growth in starts in Dallas-Fort Worth as some buyers in certain submarkets are beginning to get priced out of the new home market.
 Starts during the second quarter in DFW were only up 2% compared to a year earlier.
 Some submarkets including Frisco and McKinney (which led the recovery in 2012 and 2013) have seen starts dip slightly this year due to tight lot supply and much higher lot and new home prices.

 “We are expecting a 10% to 15% increase in starts during 2014 with the largest share of the increase coming from the first quarter,” said Brown.
 Metrostudy expects the growth pace to remain slower through the remainder of the year because of low lot inventory and higher prices in prime submarkets.

 Relief from the lack of supply is not on the horizon.
 Options for homebuyers continue to remain limited during the summer.
 Finished new home inventory is 12% below the prior year and represents only a 1.6-month supply, below the 2-months considered to be equilibrium.
 Additionally, the existing home market has only a 3-month supply of homes on the market, with many high demand submarkets at a 2-month supply or less.
 New and existing home inventory is expected to remain low through the remainder of 2014, putting continued pressure on prices.

-2014 is expected to be another strong year for homebuilding activity, but the growth rate will likely continue to moderate because of lot constraints and home affordability pressures due to rising prices and higher interest rates.
-The Metroplex continues to have strong housing demand due to the significant job growth.
-“Metrostudy will be watching the inventory level closely in 2014 for any signs of relief.
-Until the supply begins to rise or the job growth slows significantly the market should remain very strong”, said Brown.
+The Metroplex continues to have strong housing demand due to the highest job growth in the nation, up 113,100 jobs in the last twelve months.
+2014 is expected to be another strong year for homebuilding, but the growth rate is moderating because of lot constraints, increased prices and higher interest rates.
+“Metrostudy will be watching the inventory level closely for the remainder of 2014 for any signs of easing.
+Until the supply begins to rise or the job growth slows significantly the market should remain very strong,” said Brown.